Complaints Procedure – Information for Patients

 Complaining on Behalf of Someone Else

-Please note that we keep strictly to the rules of confidentiality.
-If you are complaining on behalf of someone else, we have to know that you have the permission to do so.
-A note signed by the person concerned will be needed, unless that are incapable of providing this because of physical or mental illness or are a child under 16 years.
+Please note that we strictly adhere to the rules of confidentiality.
+If you are complaining on behalf of someone else, we have to know that you have permission to do so.
+A note signed by the person concerned will be needed unless they are incapable of providing this because of physical or mental illness or are children under 16.

 Complaining to the Health and Social Care Board